Nonprofits Rely on Community: How to Prepare for a Recession in 2025

 "If your donors have not experienced losing their mobility or don't live in a hut in a very arid or very wet region of the world, they may not understand why it's so critical to give something like a wheelchair. ...so sharing stories, sharing videos, sharing photography is very, very important to your mission."

-Supporting your people during turbulent times: Key takeaways
+Supporting your community during a recession: Key takeaways

 • During challenging times, it's important to tailor your communications and interactions with staff, volunteers, donors, and clients alike.